-Vyvanse Addiction and Treatment Options
+Vyvanse Abuse, Addiction, And Treatment Options

 Vyvanse is a central nervous system (CNC) stimulant medication within the amphetamine class of drugs.
 Used to treat attention deficit hyperactivity disorder (ADHD) and binge eating disorder, this medication can also be abused.
 Most commonly this occurs as a way to enhance cognitive performance academically or professionally, though some do so to induce a euphoric state.

-Abuse can lead to a severe loss of quality of life, addiction, cardiovascular complications and sudden death.
+Abuse can lead to a severe loss of quality of life, addiction, cardiovascular complications, and sudden death.
 Inpatient drug rehab offers individuals the right combination of time, access to researched-based modalities and residential treatment setting.
 Together, these elements are critical when you’re working to overcome and heal from a serious addiction to stimulant drugs.